learsiOtni/macro-tracker-web-app/README.md

 ![Login Page](https://github.com/learsiOtni/macro-tracker-web-app/blob/main/screenshots/login.png "Login Page")

-You can login by creating your own account or using the following credentials:
+You can log in by creating your account or using the following credentials:

 >email: admin@gmail.com
 >password: password